oduerr/hsk/hsk5_flashcard_spec.md

 D) Error Handling & Non-Blocking
 	•	If mic permission is denied/unavailable:
-	•	Show inline message: “Microphone unavailable.
-Tone visualizer not supported on this device.”
+	•	Show inline message: "Microphone unavailable.
+Tone visualizer not supported on this device."
 	•	Close button remains; do not impact main flashcard flow.
 	•	If pitch cannot be detected (silence/noise):
-	•	Show: “No clear pitch detected—try again closer to the mic.”
+	•	Show: "No clear pitch detected—try again closer to the mic."
 	•	Keep the modal open; allow the user to Close and retry later.
 	•	Always release media tracks and audio nodes on Stop/Close (no background capture).

 ⸻

 E) Visuals & Scaling
-	•	Pinyin + tone displayed at the top (e.g., “xué”).
+	•	Pinyin + tone displayed at the top (e.g., "xué").
 	•	Ideal curves (normalized, not Hz):
 	•	T1: high flat; T2: rising; T3: fall–rise; T4: falling.
 	•	Map user F0 → normalized 0–1 range using a robust min/max or median-based window to handle loudness variation.